Project MK22: YSO G188.94+0.89 at methanol line CH3OH 12.178 GHz

 Four summed lines (green to purple) (dish offset) are used as reference; the bottom line is the average of the 6 next lines; total 30min of integration.

 When zoomed in, you can see that the left and right edges are a bit higher; these are caused by the masing of the circumstellar disk.

-One side approaching and the other side is receiding us.
+One side approaching and the other side is receding us.

-Strong masers are mostly seen on the edge, because the colomn of gas is then longest and masing amplification is maximum.
+Strong masers are mostly seen on the edge, because the column of gas is then longest and masing amplification is maximum.